tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_learning_code.md

 One strategy I've found to work well is to divide the learning into "pomodoros" (a technique named after tomato kitchen timers).
 With the [Pomodoro Technique](https://francescocirillo.com/pages/pomodoro-technique), you set a timer for 20 minutes and focus on your learning task for that chunk of time.
 You can set a goal to complete as many pomodoros a day as you want.
 After about 1-2 months of these regular pomodoros, you'll be surprised at your progress.

-<{% include course_image.html url="" size="large" filename="techpomodoro" ext_print="png" ext_web="png" alt="The Focus app lets you define and track pomdoros" caption="The Focus app lets you define and track pomdoros" %}
+<{% include course_image.html  size="large" filename="techpomodoro" ext_print="png" ext_web="png" alt="The Focus app lets you define and track pomdoros" caption="The Focus app lets you define and track pomdoros" %}

 Even so, this technique doesn't solve the problem.
 It's still hard to squeeze time in for the pomodoros.
 Whenever I squeeze these into my life, I end up squeezing other activities out.